Stellacore/peridetic/README.md

 "longitude, latitude, altitude").

 Software development projects, even simple ones, often need to perform these transformations.
-However, existing transformation options are typically only available as a small part of a much larger code project.
+However, existing transformation software is typically only available as a small part of a much larger code project.
-This can be inconvenient in requiring a full installation processes, climbing the package learning curve, and, most critically, can create the need to carry the (potentially large) dependencies forward in the (often small) project work at hand.
+This can be inconvenient by requiring a full installation processes, dealing with the package learning curve, and, most critically, can create the need to carry (potentially large) dependencies forward in the (often small) project work at hand.

 Peridetic addresses this need by offering the two essential geographic